mocktomata/mocktomata/docs/design.md

 ## Subject Profiles

-Subject profile descibes the behavior of the subject.
+Subject profile describes the behavior of the subject.

 profile: `target` is the spec target, including its derivatives.